Skip to main content

 The Anatomy of a Bot

-Above is specifically a generalized crawler or scraper bot.
+Above is specifically a generalised crawler or scraper bot.
 The flow goes like this:

 1. Flow